destrela/vanhack-techproject-forum/README.md

 Once again, because the application is so simple and don't have any disk persistence layer, only a Tomcat server is sufficient to run the application.
 We don't need any database or front-end server.

 A drawback of this model is the lack of redundancy and consequently, lack of high avaiability.

-## Basic development workflow

-It is just a DEMO and should not forked nor used as a baseline for any other projects.